-I write daily so I fill my journals in a month or two.
+I journal daily so I fill my journals in a about two months.
 (One time I filled one in two weeks, but I was on vacation for much of it with little else to do besides lie in the sun and eat fruit.)
 I’ve been motivated to write voluminously knowing the faster I fill my current journal, the sooner I get to pick out a new one.
 Not very zen, but there you have it.

 One day I was cruising the University Bookstore, which has a mind-boggling selection of notebooks.
-While searching the newest Claire Fontaine patterns, I accidentally happened upon a misplaced Blueline A9 hardcover notebook.
+I accidentally happened upon a misplaced Blueline A9 hardcover notebook.
 I promptly bought a case of them and never looked back.
 I’ve been using them exclusively for 13 years.

 Why I Love Blueline Notebooks

 How do I love thee, Blueline notebook?
-Let me count the ways:
+Let me count 8 ways: